andersmurphy/andersmurphy-blog/resources/posts/2019-06-01-clojure-intro-to-tap-and-accessing-private-vars.md

 Title: Clojure: intro to tap> and accessing private vars

-Clojure 1.10 introduced a new system called `tap`.
+Clojure 1.10 introduced a new system called tap.
 From the release notes: *tap is a shared, globally accessible system for distributing a series of informational or diagnostic values to a set of (presumably effectful) handler functions.
-It can be used as a better debug prn, or for facilities like logging etc.* Sounds useful.
+It can be used as a better debug prn, or for facilities like logging etc.*

 Tap has a nice simple api.
 We can send a value to the set of taps with `tap>`.
 We can add taps with `add-tap`.
 Finally we can remove taps with `remove-tap`.